 During the prior period, the Company considered the financial position of SolidusGold Inc. and the volume and trading history of its shares to be indicators of impairment and, as a result, recorded an impairment provision against the Company's investment.
+During the current period, the Company realized a loss on sale of part of its investment in Group Ten Metals Inc.

-The Company continues to consider prevalent market conditions and the ability of the Company to raise sufficient financing to be indicators of impairment and, as a result, recorded an impairment provision against capitalized costs relating to certain of the Company's US-based properties.
+The Company continues to consider the ability of the Company to raise sufficient financing to be an indicator of impairment and, as a result, recorded an impairment provision against capitalized costs relating to certain of the Company's US-based properties.